Stuycs-K/finalproject-10-lau-jonathan-basak-souvik/DEVLOG-Jonathan.md

 40min

 ### 2025-05-27 - Applying Text
 Pair programming with Souvik.
-Entailed
+Entailed figuring out how to encode the text into the input image.
+Here's how we did it.
+Create a black picture with text as the base, then use LSB with the black and white version of the input.
+Now the image has the encoded text in it.
+Though,

 50min